We all love a good coffee don’t we? I definitely do!

 - Soil Organic Association

 These certifications are independently verified and are definitely a step in the right direction.
-They have helped many people just like you to purchase coffee with a clear conscious.
+They have helped many people just like me and you to purchase coffee with a clear conscious.

-Many ethical brands however will go well in beyond these logos and provide full transparency on how their supply chain works and where their coffee comes from.
+Many ethical brands however will go well in beyond these logos.
+They will provide full transparency on how their supply chain works and name the farms in which their coffee has been sourced from.

-On top of that, direct trade and straight-to-source operations are also most likely to compensate their workers fairly.
-These are where roasters buy coffee directly from the producer, cutting out a third party.
+On top of that, direct trade and straight-to-source operations are also most likely to compensate their workers and farm owners fairly.
+These are where the best coffee roasters buy directly from the producer, cutting out a third party.

 With this in mind, it’s worth researching how exactly your morning cup of coffee is getting to you.
 The fewer the steps and middlemen, the more the brand is likely to implement ethical practices!